Sorry, you need to enable JavaScript to visit this website.

 What if my rights are violated?

-The Department of Justice has established the Office of Victims' Rights Ombudsman to promote compliance with Crime Victims' Rights Obligations, 28 CFR § 45.10.
+The Department of Justice has established the Office of the Victims' Rights Ombuds to promote compliance with Crime Victims' Rights Obligations, 28 CFR § 45.10.
 If you feel you have been denied a right or service to which you are entitled by the U.S. Marshals Service, you may lodge a formal complaint with the:

-Office of the Victims' Rights; Victims' Rights Ombudsman
+Office of the Victims' Rights Ombuds

 Department of Justice, EOUSA, RFK Main Justice Building